mrft/itr8/README.md

 This makes the code much more declarative (describing what to do rather than how to do it).

+While working on this library, it became clear to me that many, many problems can simply be seen as transforming one set of data into another.
+* A lexer or tokenizer is simply something that transforms a stream of characters or bytes into a stream of tokens.
+* A parser can simply be seen as something that transforms a stream of tokens into a parse tree.
+* A web application (cfr.
+The Elm Architecture, AppRun, Redux) can simply be seen as something that translates a stream of events into html output.

+The library can also be used a as a base for CSP (Communicating Simple Processes).
+By sharing the itr8Pushable between 2 processes, one process could use it to push information onto the channel, and the other one can use the (async) next() call to pull the next message from the channel.
 ## Getting started

 Install the module using npm